-The jurisdiction of the Commission and its predecessor, the encompassed Claims Commission. has International administration of twenty-one claims programs under the authority of the seven titles of the International Claims Settlement Act of 1949, as amended.
+The jurisdiction of the Commission and its predecessor, the International Claims Commission, has encompassed the administration of 21 claims programs under the authority of the seven titles of the International Claims Settlement Act of 1949, as amended ("ICSA").
 Pub.
-L. 455, 81st Congress, approved March 10, 1950, 64 Stat.
-12 (22 U.S.C. § 1621 et seq.) ("ICSA").
-These programs have involved claims of U.S. nationals for losses in specific foreign countries as a result of the nationalization or other taking of property during specific periods of time by the governments of those These twenty-one claims programs are briefly countries. summarized below.
+L. No. 81-455, 64 Stat.
+12 (1950) (22 U.S.C. § 1621 et seq.)
+These programs have involved claims of U.S. nationals for losses in specific foreign countries as a result of the nationalization or other taking of property during specific periods of time by the governments of those countries.
+These 21 claims programs are briefly summarized below.
 Statistics and other relevant information on the programs appear in Sections V and VI of this report.